 When stressful events take over, they suck the sexual energy right out of you.

 Bingo.
 And don’t tell me I’m alone on that score.
-Does that particular culprit sound familiar to anyone else?
+Doesn’t that culprit sound familiar to some of you?

 Job worries, kid worries, money worries – and no time to yourself.
 This is the story of single motherhood that I experienced for a decade.
 The story is similar for many single mothers I’ve known and for that matter, worn out married mothers during their “blur years.”